 So how does TBEX stack up to these paid courses?
 Well it doesn’t.
 It’s like comparing apples to oranges whilst drunk and watching midget wrestling.
 There’s no comparison as they offer completely different learning opportunities.

 What is your craft?
 Don’t know?
 Then maybe TBEX is for you.
 TBEX does bring together a unique selection of speakers, who are openly discussing and answering topics which maybe relevant to you.
 One year we focused on Google+ and in all honesty I would never have thought to invest my time in Google+.
 I did and for the time that it existed it really did pay off traffic wise for me.
-The same year I learnt how to play around with Hyperlapse or buy a suitable hat for my Instagram lifestyle inspired photos.
+The same year I learnt how to play around with Hyperlapse and to buy a suitable hat for my Instagram lifestyle inspired photos.
 Legit the Insta hat is a thing and it does bring better engagement.
 Maybe Instagram wants you to be sun smart?

 Learn to be a nice person in the real world